timmey-110/timmey-110/README.md

 ## Hi there 👋
  My name is oluwatimilehin Shodipe.
-I a sophomore at the University of Rhode Island, majoring in compututer science. i go by Timmy
+I am a sophomore at the University of Rhode Island, majoring in compututer science. i go by Timmy
 - 🔭 I’m currently working on a car dealership website
 - 🌱 I’m currently learning CPP and Git Bash
 - 🤔 I’m looking for help with resume building